Jewish revolt against Heraclius: Conversion policy of Heraclius

-In 628, Heraclius reportedly rescinded a decision made by his brother which would have exterminated the Jews of Edessa for supporting the Persians.
+In 628, Heraclius reportedly rescinded a decision made by his brother that would have exterminated the Jews of Edessa for supporting the Persians.
 Robert Bonfil suggests that Heraclius’ change of heart in 630 cannot be separated from the "Jewish Question" and the anti-Jewish world view ubiquitous to Christian thought at that time.
 He sees the decision as being based more on politics than religion.
 Heraclius is one of the few Byzantine emperors to have had an imperial conversion campaign.
 The rarity of such campaigns is thought to be due to Christian theological constraints.
 In Christian apocalyptic literature, some Jews must remain until the end of time.
 Christian theologians of the time also had other core theological reasons for rejecting the forced conversion of Jews.

 In another legend, Heraclius' astrologers are said to have revealed to him that a circumcised people would conquer his empire.
 Heraclius set out to forcibly convert the Jews of the Byzantine Empire, reportedly advising his friend Dagobert, king of the Franks, to do likewise.

 Aftermath

 After the successful Sasanian siege of Jerusalem, Jews were given autonomy under Nehemiah Ben Hushiel and Benjamin of Tiberias.
-Yet this period of Jewish autonomy in Jerusalem only lasted from 614 to 617, as the Persians did not go through with the plans of building a Third Temple, and soon after Heraclius re-conquered Jerusalem.
-Following the defeat of the Persian Empire, the territory would not remain in Byzantine hands for long.
-By 638, the Arabs would conquer Jerusalem.
+Yet this period of Jewish autonomy in Jerusalem only lasted from 614 to 617, as the Persians did not go through with the plans of building a Third Temple, and, soon after, Heraclius re-conquered Jerusalem.
+Following the defeat of the Persian Empire, the territory would not remain in Byzantine hands for long, and by 638, the Arabs had conquered Jerusalem.
 Caesarea would remain under Byzantine control until 640.
 The Arab Islamic Empire under Caliph Umar conquered the lands of Mesopotamia, the Levant, and Egypt.

 Demographic impact

 Some historians believe the war reduced and weakened the Christian population not just in Jerusalem but across the Near East, allowing the success of the following Arab invasion.
-Archaeological work within the old City of Jerusalem has partially confirmed contemporary accounts of widespread killing of Jerusalem's Christian inhabitants with the numerous mass graves being dated to the early 7th century.
+Archaeological work within the Old City of Jerusalem has partially confirmed contemporary accounts of widespread killing of Jerusalem's Christian inhabitants with the numerous mass graves being dated to the early 7th century.
 However, neither widespread burning nor destruction of churches have been found in the archaeological record.
 Despite the claims of large scale destruction, the archaeological evidence does not reveal layers of destruction associated with the Persian conquest.
 There was also no hard evidence found for the widespread destruction of churches.

 A significant number of burial sites were allocated according to Strategius.
 A mass burial grave at Mamilla cave was discovered in 1989 by Israeli archeologist Ronny Reich, near the site where Strategius recorded the massacre took place.
 The human remains were in such poor condition that only 526 individuals could be identified out of the thousands suspected to be buried there.

 Demographic continuity might have resulted from population exchange by the victorious Jewish rebels, but apparently also the Christian habitation remained relatively constant, despite the disturbance by the Persian conquest, and no significant impact on the population of Jerusalem was made during the following period of Sassanid dominance.